blynkkk/blueprints/ESP32 Weather Station Edgent/README.md

 ## 3. Prepare the Firmware and Upload It to Your Device

-We need to include TemplateID and Template Name.
-Follow the steps below.
+You need to specify the Blynk TemplateID in your firmware.
+We will provide you with the sketch where all of this info is already included.
+Just follow the next steps:

-1. Click on the Activate device action in the Template Home tab (this tab should open automatically once you've pressed the Use Blueprint button)
+1. Click on the **Activate device** action in Template Home tab (this tab should open automatically once you've pressed the Use Blueprint button)
 2. Download zip arhive
 3. Flash your device
 * For Arduino IDE: